AMERICAN HELLENIC INSTITUTE FOUNDATION

 Past participants have gone on to use the once-in-a-lifetime experience gained from the trip to help them secure internships and jobs, develop ideas for academic works, and begin careers in foreign policy, international law, and global business.

-“Since its inception, AHIF has promoted a better understanding of Hellenic issues and strengthened U.S.-Greek and U.S.-Cypriot relations.
-Over the years, we have held conferences on the future of Hellenism in America, seminars on issues pertaining to U.S. interests in Greece, Cyprus, the Eastern Mediterranean, and Southeast Europe, and produced materials for educating and informing U.S. policymakers.
-Through the AHIF Student Foreign Policy Trip, we are able to offer a hands-on experience that gives college students an opportunity to see what it’s like to craft and execute foreign policy, to better understand the issues that affect the Greek-American and Cypriot-American communities, and prepare them to be responsible leaders who are ready to continue this work forward.”
+“Since its inception, AHIF Student Foreign Policy Trip has provided students with a better understanding of U.S. issues in Southern Europe and the Eastern Mediterranean along with the importance of U.S.-Greece and U.S.-RoC relations.
+Through the AHIF Student Foreign Policy Trip, we are able to offer a hands-on experience that gives college students an opportunity to see what it’s like to craft and execute foreign policy, to better understand the issues that affect the Greek-American and Cypriot-American communities, and to prepare them to be responsible leaders who are ready to continue this work forward.”

 - AHI President Nick Larigakis